JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 <!-- TODO: using @Presentation -->

 `DomElement.getPresentation()` returns an instance of [`ElementPresentation`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/ElementPresentation.java), an interface that knows presentable element type, name, and sometimes even its icon.
-Presentations are actually obtained from presentation factory objects that, like ClassChoosers's, should be registered in [`ElementPresentationManager`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/ElementPresentationManager.java) as early as possible.
+Presentations are actually obtained from presentation factory objects that, like `ClassChooser`s, should be registered in [`ElementPresentationManager`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/ElementPresentationManager.java) as early as possible.
 You can specify type name and icon for all elements of some class, ways of getting type name, icon and presentable name for particular objects.
 When not specified, presentable name is taken from the object itself, if it contains a method annotated with `@NameValue` annotation, that returns `String` or `GenericValue`.
 If there's no such method, it will return `null`.